storacha/specs/w3-provider.md

 #### Pending Subscription

-[Provider] MUST return `PendingSubscription` variant when it requires an out-of-bound interaction to start a subscription.
-For example provider MAY require payment setup for the billing.
+A [Provider] MUST return a `PendingSubscription` variant when it requires an out-of-bound interaction to start a subscription.
+For example, a provider MAY require payment setup for the billing.

 ##### Pending Subscription Schema